 Self-service search

 The self-service search feature enables you to find and filter user events received from your data sources.
-You can explore the underlying user events and its attributes.
+You can explore the underlying user events and their attributes.
 These events help you to identify any data issues and troubleshoot them.
 The search page displays various facets (dimensions) and metrics for a data source.
 You can define your search query and apply filters to view the events that match your defined criteria.
-By default, the self-service search page displays user events for the last one month.
+By default, the self-service search page displays user events for the last one day.

 Currently, the self-service search feature is available for the following data sources: